gkaratha/L1TrackJetAnalysis/README.md

     - Add your sample in the yml file (look at samples.yml as example)
     - Run with python submit.py -y <ymlSampleFile> -f <sampleName> --totalUnits <FilesToProcess>

-#Plotting Toll
+# Plotting Tool
  Takes as input any ROOT file with a TTree and produces the final plots.
 It takes minimum two files for input the samples file and the plot file, both of which are simple txt files.
 The command to run it is:
-        _python plotter.py -i <samples> -p <plots> -o <output>_
+  >      _python plotter.py -i <samples> -p <plots> -o <output>_

-* Avaliliable Flags:
+* Availiable Flags:
     - -f if the output folder exists already, this will overwrite it.
 Otherwise the code will just add a Number at the end, showing the version
     - -s define if we want efficiency plots or just plain histograms
     - -n number of cores
     - --tree the name of the tree to process

 * Samples definition:
 Add the paths with the individual files or the folders one-by-one.
-The * wildcard is supported.
+The " * " wildcard is supported.
 By adding a title to a and ":" before a sample will cause the samples to be treated as different samples.
 Otherwise they will be treated as one and will be summed.
 As example of the two cases please see mca_test and mca_test_t2

 * Plots definition:
 Every new histogram is booked in different line and follow a formatted logic.
 The minimal entries for a simple histogram are: